Workplace Ethics Challenge - Healthcare

 What is the workshop about?

-Interactive case studies will explore the impacts of unconscious bias on peer-peer discrimination in the workplace, and the impacts of diagnostic overshadowing on patient care.
+Interactive case studies will explore the impacts of diagnostic overshadowing on patient care.

 You will be challenged to consider your own ethical practice in the workplace.
 You will also have the opportunity to draw on your own experience to contribute to discussion and debate with a diverse group of healthcare practitioners.